 In whatever way He wills.

-There is no quid pro quo with God … at least not one rooted in integrity and wholeness.
+There is no quid pro quo with God … not one rooted in integrity and wholeness.

 I can’t tell you how relieved I feel.
 I don’t have to figure things out, nor do I need to control every situation, especially those involving other people and how they feel.
 No longer do I need to worry about the strength of my true personality and whether a word is heard in a way that causes offense or a withering of confidence.
 I am worried about that … but again.
 He is telling me to put things out there and to leave the consequences to Him … to trust that He does not see me as my father did, not the aardvark my father told me I was.
 He sees me in a completely different way, and knows I won’t run roughshod over others as I reveal my true self.
 It’s hard to believe though … after all, I’m an Enneagram 8.
 Look it up.

 Anyway, all of this probably sounds counterintuitive.
 You might think that by holding things in, I was giving up control of my situation.
 Oh contraire!
 Believe me, I have honed the fine art of controlling conversations through omission … silence.
 What is not said is often more powerful than what is said; at least in my world.
-My mother began telling me her secrets when I was six years old.
-I learned, did my job well, and became very powerful.
 But what has that power done?

 In my professional life, it has been effective at putting out counter-productive fires; a good thing.

-In my personal life, it has built up an unscalable mountain of garbage inside that it is now so high, it’s falling back on top of me, threatening my life … and the only way to cut it down to size is to …
+In my personal life, it has built a mountain of garbage within me I’ve not been able to scale, and it is now so high, it’s falling back on top of me, threatening my life … and the only way to cut it down to size is to …

 And leave the consequences to Him.

 That is my situation.
-I accept my situation as from God, but that doesn’t mean I don’t feel frustrated by it.
+I accept my situation as from God, but that doesn’t mean I don’t feel frustrated.
 I know … I said I changed the other day.
 That’s different.
-I’m not frustrated with God; I’m frustrated with … Okay, I’ll say it … the church.
-And as a woman, I don’t have much of a voice in the church unless I want to teach Sunday School to 4th graders and listen to women speak in shrill little girl voices all day long every Sunday.
+I’m not frustrated with God; I’m frustrated with the church.
+And as a woman, I really don’t have much of a voice in the church unless I want to teach Sunday School to 4th graders and listen to women speak in shrill little girl voices all day long every Sunday.

 It just so had happened that I’d heard an excellent podcast on the same passage of scripture the day before.
 So, I sent the podcast link to one of the elders of that church.
 I didn’t say why I was sending it, except that it addressed the same passage as had been discussed on Sunday.
-Now, this elder delivered a marvelous sermon two weeks ago (after which the lead pastor flooded the room … I hate it when someone does that).
-Anyway, the elder seems open to the thoughts and opinions of others, and I realized this might be a “safe” opportunity to take a chance.
-Yes, an oxymoron.
-It’s how I roll.
+Now, this elder delivered a marvelous sermon two weeks ago (after which the lead pastor flooded the room).
+Anyway, the elder seems open to the thoughts and opinions of others, and I realized this might be a “safe” to take a chance.
+Yes, oxymoron.
+This is how I roll.

 This morning he replied to my email, asking me if I was wanting to make a counterpoint.